andyatkinson/andyatkinson.github.io/_posts/2024-11-15-django-python-postgres-busy-rails-developer.md

 Formatters like [standardrb](https://github.com/standardrb/standard) are commonly used as well.

-For the Django app, the team selected [ruff](https://github.com/astral-sh/ruff), which performed formatting of code and also linted for issues like missing imports.
+For the Django app the team selected [ruff](https://github.com/astral-sh/ruff), which performed formatting of code and linting for issues like missing imports.

 I found ruff fast and easy to use and genuinely helpful.

-For example, sometimes I'd fire up a Django shell, skipping ruff, only to realize there are issues it would have caught.
+For example, sometimes I'd fire up a Django shell, having skipped running ruff, only to realize there are issues it would have caught.

 On this small codebase, ruff ran instantly, so it was a no-brainer to run regularly, or even include in my code editor.